BACK

 Evicting a Squatter in Mississippi

 A squatter is a person who moves into a vacant or abandoned property without getting permission from the owner or paying rent.
-Squatters can usually be charged as criminal trespassers and be evicted like any other tenant.
-However, some squatters can receive the right to possession by meeting certain state-determined criteria.
-In Mississippi, squatters must have lived in the property for ten consecutive years and paid property taxes for at least two years to invoke squatters rights in Mississippi and claim right of possession (Miss.
-Code § 15-1-13, 15-1-15).
-Their occupation must also be:
+Squatters are usually charged as criminal trespassers and be evicted like any other tenant.
+Some squatters can receive the right to possession by meeting certain state-determined criteria.

 1. Call local law enforcement.